High level excursion set geometry for non-Gaussian infinitely divisible random fields: Smooth infinitely divisible random fields and regular variation

-\begin{remark} {\rm Unless $X$ is Gaussian, Assumption \ref{ass:c2} implies that it is possible to modify the kernel $f$ in \eqref{e:id.field}, without changing the finite dimensional distributions of $X$, in such a way that $f(s,\cdot)$ is $C^2$ for every $s\in S$; see Theorem 4 of \cite{rosinski:1989}.
-For simplicity we shall therefore assume throughout that $f$ has such $C^2$ sections.
-This ensures, in particular, measurability of functions of the type $\sup_{\bt\in M} |f(s,\bt)|, \, s\in S$, which we shall take as given in what follows. } \end{remark}
+We close this section with a remark and a further assumption. \begin{remark} Unless $X$ is Gaussian, Assumption~\ref{assc2} implies that it is possible to modify the kernel $f$ in (\ref{eidfield}), without changing the finite-dimensional distributions of $X$, in such a way that $f(s,\cdot)$ is $C^2$ for every $s\in S$; see Theorem~4 of~\cite{rosinski1989}.
+For simplicity, we shall therefore assume throughout that $f$ has such $C^2$ sections.
+This ensures, in particular, measurability of functions of the type $\sup_{\bt\in M} |f(s,\bt)|, s\in S$, which we shall take as given in what follows. \end{remark} \begin{Assumption} The kernel $f(s,\bt), s\in S, \bt\in\ambient$, along with its first and second order spatial partial derivatives $f_i$ and $f_{ij}$ are (uniformly) bounded and, for for every $s\in S$, the function $f(s,\cdot)$ is a Morse function on $M$. \end{Assumption}